 - During the colder months, keep birdseed to a minimum.

 As always, make sure to call a professional if these natural home remedies do not work or if you need assistance.
-At Enviro Safe, we are dedicated to helping our customers stay pest-free during the winter and year-round!
+At Western Exterminator, we are dedicated to helping our customers stay pest-free during the winter and year-round!

 SERVING CUSTOMERS IN THE LAS VEGAS AND HENDERSON AREAS